Undertaking market research using client email addresses

 There is often reluctance on the part of our clients to allow us (or any other market research company) to have access to their database of e-mail addresses.
-They believe that they may fall foul of the Data Protection Act and a common response to a suggestion that we use the client database or databases associated with the proposed work is met typically with the response:
+They believe that they may fall foul of the Data Protection Act.
+A common response to a suggestion that we use the client database or databases associated with the proposed work is met typically with the following response:

 “We are not able to let you use the database because it is against the Data Protection Act”.

 Well, actually, it is not against the Data Protection Act.

 This is of course a very understandable response, and in any event it is good to be cautious, but it is not the case.
 The Act defines research as compatible, and this is key to our ability to use databases as long as it is for the sole purpose of undertaking research.

 “Personal data shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes.”
 Click here to find that quote.